Mercy Medical Center-North Iowa Regional Laboratory

 Mercy Emergency Services

 Following the Mercy Health Services mission of sharing in the healing ministry of Jesus Christ by striving to improve the health and well being of those we serve, Mercy Medical Center-North Iowa Regional Laboratory strives to provide the utmost in quality laboratory and diagnostic services to our clients.

 Over one hundred laboratory employees analyze, assess, and report findings on a 24-hour per day basis.
-Four board certified pathologists oversee the quality and performance of the technical areas, including Hematology, Clinical Chemistry and Toxicology, Blood Bank, Serology, Microbiology, Anatomic Pathology, and Cytology.
+Five board certified pathologists oversee the quality and performance of the technical areas, including Hematology, Clinical Chemistry and Toxicology, Blood Bank, Serology, Microbiology, Anatomic Pathology, and Cytology.